Table of Contents

 Gut and Anxiety

 After eating, the gut has to handle and digest the food you have been eating.
 In some cases that causes the mind to experience anxiety.
 Therefore, it is important to eat healthy foods when you’re known to feel anxiety.
 This supports the saying, “the healthier you are, the happier you are”, and you will also have less anxiety.
 Avoid sugar and starches which feed the bad bacteria, and add fermented foods like sauerkraut, kefir and yogurt to your diet to make the good bacteria thrive.
+The microbiome is a very complex environment.
+Using wide range probiotics can also help.

 Overeating and Weight Problems